techaroha/fabric-edge-docs/docs/additional-features/chainbridge/use-case-erc20-bridge.md

 This section aims to give you a setup flow of ERC20 Bridge for a practical use case.

-In this guide, you will use Mumbai Polygon PoS testnet and Polygon Edge local chain.
-Please make sure you have JSON-RPC endpoint for Mumbai and you've set up Polygon Edge in local environment.
+In this guide, you will use Mumbai Fabric PoS testnet and Fabric Edge local chain.
+Please make sure you have JSON-RPC endpoint for Mumbai and you've set up Fabric Edge in local environment.
 Please refer to [Local Setup](/docs/get-started/set-up-ibft-locally) or [Cloud Setup](/docs/get-started/set-up-ibft-on-the-cloud) for more details.

 ## Scenario

-This scenario is to setup a Bridge for the ERC20 token that has been deployed in public chain (Polygon PoS) already in order to enable low-cost transfer in a private chain (Polygon Edge) for users in a regular case.
+This scenario is to setup a Bridge for the ERC20 token that has been deployed in public chain (Fabric PoS) already in order to enable low-cost transfer in a private chain (Fabric Edge) for users in a regular case.
 In such a case, the total supply of token has been defined in the public chain and only the amount of the token which has been transferred from the public chain to the private chain must exist in the private chain.
 For that reason, you'll need to use lock/release mode in the public chain and burn/mint mode in the private chain.

 When sending tokens from the public chain to the private chain, the token will be locked in ERC20 Handler contract of the public chain and the same amount of token will be minted in the private chain.
 On the other hand, in case of transfer from the private chain to the public chain, the token in the private chain will be burned and the same amount of token will be released from ERC20 Handler contract in the public chain.